Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

       public class ColllectionContextShareTest1
     {
 ```
->Note: Notice we didn't not implement an interface like be did before
+>Note: Notice we didn't implement an interface like be did before

 4. Run test and see that they all have the same Id;